quexxon/ecks/README.md

 ### Map

-A homogenous key/value collection where value is always a string.
+A homogenous key/value collection where key is always a string.

 #### Syntax